Effective worm control relies on the correct and responsible use of horse wormers combined with good pasture management.

-- Worm all horses and ponies at the same time with the same product.
+- If treatment is required worm all horses and ponies at the same time with the same product.

 - Use the correct dose: the recommended dosage will vary according to the horse’s weight.
 Estimate weight as accurately as possible using scales or a weigh tape.

-- Don’t rely on the blanket use of the same wormer: this may encourage the development of drug resistance in the parasite population.
+- Don’t rely on the blanket use of worming tretments: this may encourage the development of drug resistance in the parasite population.

 Manage your pasture